 Re-living the Joy of Jumping Off Frederiksted Pier

-It’s hard for me to describe the joy I have as a native Crucian in bringing my kids back to St. Croix to experience all the special things I enjoyed during my childhood here.
-I have twin boys, age 7, that were born in Florida, where we still reside today.
-We don’t have family living in St. Croix anymore, so they’ve only been there twice.
-I talk about my home island a lot, though, and many of our family friends here in Lauderdale are also Crucians, so they certainly have a healthy appreciation for the place, if not a tangible connection.
+It’s hard for me to describe the joy I have as a native Crucian in bringing my kids back to St Croix to experience all the special things I enjoyed during my childhood here.
+My twin boys were born in Florida, where we still reside today.
+We don’t have family living in St Croix anymore, so they’ve only been there a few times.
+I talk about my home island a lot, though, and many of our family friends here in Lauderdale are also Crucians.
+So, my boys certainly have a healthy appreciation for the place, if not a tangible connection.

 Both of them were just so keenly interested in the island’s historical sites, food, and fun places where Daddy used to hang out, that by the end of the trip, it seemed like that they had lived there their whole lives.
 All they wanted to eat were pates and Johnny Cakes.
 Their questions and conversations were all about were the legends of Budhoe, the slave rebellion and Queen Mary.
 Their new favorite pastimes: spending endless hours in the clear-blue waters around Buck Island, Sandy Point, and Rainbow Beach.